Last Updated on April 26, 2023 by Luke Feldbrugge

 Did you know that teachers looking to live close to their schools face challenges tied to the current hot housing market?
 High home prices and few homes for sale have made it incredibly difficult for teachers to be competitive.

 What’s more, the Brookings Institution highlights in this report how teachers’ pay has not kept up with the cost of living, making it significantly difficult for teachers to live close to where they teach.
 Teachers’ pay is also out of line with that of other professionals.
 According to the nonprofit think tank, the Economic Policy Institute, teachers earn 11.1 percent less than other workers with comparable education and experience.
-Nationally, the average starting salary is $41,770, per NEA’s Teacher Salary Benchmark Report.
+Nationally, the average starting salary in 2020/2021 was $41,770, per NEA’s Teacher Salary Benchmark Report.

 In this highly competitive market, it is more important than ever to guide teachers to the resources available that help them be more competitive and successful in their quest for homeownership.